- Indian Curry with Chicken, ready in 30 minutes

-Once you’ve chopped the chicken and vegetables, you’ll use the sauté function for about ten minutes, gradually adding items to the pan and stirring.
+Once you’ve chopped the chicken and vegetables, to mincemeat quickly, you will need a sharp knife, you’ll later use the sauté function for about ten minutes, gradually adding items to the pan and stirring.
 Then you’ll switch to pressure cooking mode for five minutes, and you’re done.

 Simple rice, ready in 15 minutes

 To accompany your Indian Curry, make a pot of plain white rice.
 While the actual cook time is only five minutes, you’ll need to let it sit for ten minutes more.
 This recipe uses the pressure cooking feature to make perfectly fluffy rice with almost no effort.
 Then you can set it aside in a covered bowl in a warm oven until your curry is ready.

 We found a keto diet recipe that’s a keeper.
 It’s the Mini Mississippi Pot Roast slow cooker recipe that only takes an hour with the pressure cooking function on the Instant Pot.
 It’s a mouth-watering combination of dry ranch dressing and au jus mixes with pepperoncinis and chuck roast.

 First, you’ll want to sauté the meat for a few minutes.
 Then it’s time to seal the lid and select the “Meat/Stew” button.
 Now let it cook for forty-five minutes, then natural release for twenty more.
 It will smell so delicious that waiting will be difficult.

 To go the extra mile, make a gravy from the leftover liquid in the pot.
 You’ll want to sauté it with a little water and cornstarch until the mixture thickens.
 Then drizzle that over the roast and garnish with fresh parsley and more pepperoncinis.